MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 Now, we will change some files and use `git` to track those changes.

-Let's edit our README.
+Let's edit our README file.
 Open `README.md` in your text editor of choice.
 On line 8, you should see the description of the repository we typed when running `cookiecutter`.

 Add the following sentence to your `README.md` under the initial description and save the file.

 ```
 This repository is currently under development.
-To do a development install, download this repository and type
+To do installation in development mode, download this repository and type

 `pip install -e .`